Abigail Vieregg

 Research

-Prof. Vieregg builds radio and millimeter wave experiments and uses them for neutrino astrophysics and cosmology with the cosmic microwave background.
-She currently leads hardware development and analysis efforts on ARA and ANITA, which use the Antarctic ice as a target for the highest energy cosmic neutrinos.
-Vieregg is the PI of PUEO and RNO-G, next-generation balloon-borne and ground-based radio detectors for ultra-high energy neutrinos.
-She is also involved in CMB-S4, a future ground-based cosmic microwave background experiment, serving as the technical coordinator and on the executive team.
-Although Prof. Vieregg has won many research-related awards, the award she is most proud of is a “spherical cow award,” presented by the UChicago physics graduate students, for Best Teaching and Mentoring.
+Prof. Vieregg builds radio and millimeter wave experiments and use them for neutrino astrophysics and cosmology with the cosmic microwave background.
+Vieregg is the PI of PUEO and RNO-G, which are balloon-borne and ground-based radio detectors for ultra-high energy neutrinos.
+She is also involved in BICEP and the South Pole Telescope (SPT), which observe the CMB from the South Pole, and CMB-S4, which is a future ground-based cosmic microwave background experiment.
+Although Prof. Vieregg has won many research-related awards, including the Shakti Duggal Award, a Sloan Research Fellowship, NASA’s Nancy Grace Roman Technology Fellowship, a Cottrell Scholar Award, a PECASE award, and a Moore Foundation Experimental Physics Investigator award, the award that she is most proud of is a “spherical cow award,” presented by the UChicago physics graduate students, for Best Teaching and Mentoring.

 News & Highlights